ros-navigation/navigation2/nav2_controller/doc/README.md

 ```
 ## Future Plans

-* Add support for updating the planned path before we've finished the current one.
-* Add support for recovery behaviors
+* Add support for recovery behaviors #49
-* Simplify parameters and remove obsolete parameters
+* Simplify parameters and remove obsolete parameters #201
-* Remove the direct inclusion of `costmap_2d` and replace it with calls to the world model node.
+* Remove the direct inclusion of `costmap_2d` and replace it with calls to the world model node. #21
 * Port another planner to refine the interfaces to the planner and to the world model.
 There are not many local planners available for the navigation stack, it seems.
-However `Time Elastic Band` seems like an interesting possibility of the few that are out there, as it interprets the dynamic obstacles very differently.
+However `Time Elastic Band` seems like an interesting possibility of the few that are out there, as it interprets the dynamic obstacles very differently. #202